suhelBhadane/EyeControlled_Mouse/README.md

 Simply stare into the webcam, and watch as your eyes take control!
 Blink your left eye for a magical click.

+## 🚨 Troubleshooting
+Encountering issues?
+Let's troubleshoot:

+💡 Ensure your webcam is connected and working.
+💡 Double-check that the dependencies are installed correctly.

+## 🎮 Usage
+Look into the Webcam:
+Move your eyes, see the magic happen!

+Blink for Click:
+A left-eye blink triggers a mouse click.

+## ✨ Author
+[Suhel Bhadane]

+GitHub:
+Email: [suhelbhadane7666@gmail.com]

 ## 🛠️ Installation

  **Clone the Repository:**